 Over and above those features, it provide two internal radios, a 2.4 and a 5.8 GHz.
-Either radio can be configured as a mesh node OR as a wireless access point.
+Either radio can be configured as a mesh node, a wireless access point, or a wireless client.
 Having a wireless Part 15 access point on your shack's ham network is very handy - you can link your laptop or smartphone to it wirelessly and have access to both the Internet and the ham net.